Speech and Hearing Science

 Communication using speech, language and hearing is a crucial human behavior underpinning every aspect of daily life.
 ASU’s College of Health Solutions is committed to the science and practice of communication with the overall goal to improve health outcomes.
 Our degree programs, research and clinical services address fundamental elements of communication: hearing, speech, language, education and neuroscience.

-Our faculty and students study childhood and adult speech sound disorders, aphasia, language impairment, stuttering, voice disorders, hearing loss and dysphagia, as well as facilitating use of technology such as hearing aids or cochlear implants.
+Our faculty and students study childhood and adult speech sound disorders, aphasia, language impairment, stuttering, voice disorders and hearing loss, as well as facilitating use of technology such as hearing aids or cochlear implants.
 We examine the causes of disorders associated with speech and hearing, explore methods of assessment and train students in evidence-based treatment.
 Students are prepared for careers in speech, language and hearing fields by faculty dedicated to advanced research, all supported by a focus on and commitment to better health outcomes.

 Located on the Tempe campus and online, our undergraduate and graduate programs address many aspects of human communication and disorders.
 Students can attain broad-based knowledge of the communication process; speech, language and hearing sciences; communication disorders; audiology; auditory and language neuroscience; and speech-language pathology.
 Our innovative degree programs are aligned to current research and provide opportunities for hands-on learning in supervised settings such as the community-oriented ASU Speech and Hearing Clinic.